Community Guidelines & Policies

 The Department of Residence Life and UHDCS provide healthy and academically supportive living environments for students.
 The following communities are designated as substance free housing:

-Substance free housing prohibits residents and their guests from possessing or consuming alcohol, smoking of tobacco products, use or possession of drugs or other intoxicants, and possession of drug paraphernalia.
+Substance free housing prohibits residents and their guests from possessing or consuming alcohol, use or possession of drugs or other intoxicants, and possession of drug paraphernalia.
 All residents, including those 21 years of age and older, living in a designated substance free housing community must adhere to the substance free housing expectations.

 The Department of Residence Life has a strongly enforced expectation that all residents and their guests comply with all federal, state and university regulations related to the use or possession of alcohol and other drugs.
 All residence halls and apartments are non-smoking indoors and smoking of tobacco products must be done 50 feet away from buildings.